-At the point where almost one-third of American women report being physically or sexually harassed by a partner at some point in their lives, it follows that intimate partner violence has very real implications for American workplaces.
+Over 12 million American women and men are physically or sexually harassed by a partner each year.
+With 74% of that group reporting that they have been harassed at work, it follows that intimate partner violence has very real implications for American workplaces.
 Intimate partner violence concerns employers because it endangers employee health and safety, and negatively impacts company productivity.

 However, we understand that many companies and business leaders are uncertain about their role in this issue and want to respect their employees’ privacy.

-- Assistance in developing or tailoring your company’s policies and procedures on addressing the issues of domestic violence and stalking.
+- Assistance in developing or tailoring your company’s policies and procedures around the issues of intimate partner violence and stalking.

-- Resources for managers and staff, both to raise awareness of the issues of domestic violence and stalking and to assist victims/survivors who disclose that they are experiencing violence, such as posters, safety cards, and other educational tools.
+- Resources for managers and staff, both to raise awareness of the issue and to assist employees who are experiencing violence at home.

 - Training for managers and staff, which will:

-2. Illustrate the ways in which domestic violence can be present in the workplace.
+2. Illustrate the ways intimate partner violence can be present in the workplace.

-3. Familiarize managers and employees with workplace policy and reporting procedures.
+3. Familiarize employees with workplace policy and reporting procedures.

-4. Inform about the available resources for victims/employees who disclose that they are living with domestic violence.
+4. Inform about available resources for employees who are experiencing violence.